 Vertical Jigging

-After that, you should strategically position the boat, then drop your jig directly down where crappie will come looking for food.
-Ensure the jig stays above them so that they can bite it as they eat.
+After that, you should strategically position the boat, then drop your jig directly down where the crappie will come looking for food.
+Ensure the jig stays above them so they can bite it as they eat.
 Raise and lower the fishing rod to create a ‘yo-yo’ effect on the jig.

-Another way to succeed when using the vertical jigging technique is to place the jig where the crappie is.
+Another way to succeed using the vertical jigging technique is to place the jig where the crappie is.
 For instance, if you’re sure the crappie is 10 feet deep into the water, open the bail and release 10 feet of fishing line.
 After that, close the line and hold it well without moving the rod tip or bouncing it.

 The jig will move under the water and, in some instances, do erratic actions that will scare crappie.
 This vertical stationary technique works best when you realize the fish is stubborn, but you’ve got to trick it out of the water.
 You will, however, practice patience as it will take some time.